Krausler/AllocatorLib/README.md

 Allocator Library (ALL)
 =======================
 AllocatorLib is a simple allocator providing custom std types.
-These custom types can show an uplifts in performance of 100% compared to std types.
+These custom types can show uplifts in performance of up to 100% compared to std types.

 # Getting Started
 ALL uses premake as it's build system.
 To build ALL Windows is recommended, however building for linux is possible.